Best Dash Cams for Your Car in 2025

 con Relatively narrow viewing angle

 If you don’t have a super modern car with Alexa already built in, it’s tempting to grab the Nextbase 522GW for that feature alone.
-But honestly, if you just want a voice assistant for your car, you might be happier with a separate gadget like the ROAV Viva Car Charger and a better-quality dash cam.
+But honestly, if you just want a voice assistant for your car, you might be happier with a separate gadget like the ROAV Car Charger and a better-quality dash cam.

 Thumbs Up